vdsm/virtual-dsm/readme.md

 ### What are the differences compared to the standard DSM?

   There are only two minor differences: the Virtual Machine Manager package is not available, and Surveillance Station will not include any free licenses.

-### How do I run Windows in a container?

-  You can use [dockur/windows](https://github.com/dockur/windows) for that.
-It shares many of the same features, and even has completely automatic installation.

-### How do I run a Linux desktop in a container?

-  You can use [qemus/qemu](https://github.com/qemus/qemu) in that case.

 ### Is this project legal?